 There are many kinds of slugs, of course, and Mello is quick to point out the difference between the ubiquitous black garden slug, which originally hitched a ride here from Europe and is now the bane of gardeners everywhere, and the majestic banana slug, king (or queen) of the Northwest forest, which eats only decomposing forest matter and is the second-longest land slug in the world (up to 9.8 inches).

-Which is why Mello often finds them as she cleans up after other animals.
+Which is why Wendi often finds them as she cleans up after other animals.
 You can also spot them near hiking trails in Northwest forests, especially on damp, cool days.

 And of course, you can come to Slug Fest.

-So what’s the coolest thing Mello has seen a slug do?
+So what’s the coolest thing Wendi has seen a slug do?

 “They can hang by their slime like Tarzan,” she says immediately.
 “I once found a slug hanging from one foot of slime from the roof.
 I have no idea why it was doing that, but it was extremely cool.”